 The First Peoples House at the University of Victoria marries the traditional heavy timber of a Coast Salish longhouse with the contemporary application of engineered wood.

-- It is a multi-purpose educational centre inspired by First Nations post-and-beam design and is the only major wood structure at the University of Victoria.
+- It is a multi-purpose educational centre inspired by First Nations post-and-beam design.

 - Douglas-fir glue-laminated timber (glulam) beams and columns support a sloping roof.